dianalam/dianalam.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Diana.
-I'm an urban strategist working at the intersection of design, economics, and public policy.
-I'm passionate about leveraging data and technology to strengthen innovation in cities.
+I'm an architect and urban strategist turned data scientist.
+I work at the intersection of design, economics, and public policy and am passionate about leveraging data and technology to strengthen innovation in cities.

 I'm currently a data science fellow at [Metis](http://thisismetis.com), where I'm using machine learning and data visualization to uncover new trends and strategies in the realm of civic technology.
 This website documents the portfolio of data-driven projects I'm currently working on.